riyazshaikh/d3-school-viz/README.md

 The shape file was changed to topojson using [Mike Bostock's TopoJson convertor](https://github.com/mbostock/topojson/wiki/Command-Line-Reference).
 That cut down the filesize by half.

 GitHub Pages was used for hosting, to minimize server side logic.
-D3js was used for rendering visualizations, since it is purely browser based (no plugins), easy to style (SVG) and performant (dom binding).
+D3js was used for rendering visualizations, since it is pure HTML5 (no plugins), easy to style (SVG) and performant (dom binding).